Cristy FerMinute: Cristy FerMinute on True FM/One PH/True TV

 Fermin, who is now working for TV5, is currently hosting Cristy FerMinute.
 It premiered on November 8, 2010, on Radyo5 92.3 News FM, then broadcasting on the DWFM frequency.
 She was joined by Richard Pinlac as her co-host during the program's first four years, until Pinlac was replaced by Ronnie Carasco and Wendell Alvarez (Fermin's substitute host while Carasco is not on air).
 Elmer Reyes and Arniel Serato later joined the show, a few months after the program's pilot episode.
 Romel Chika is the present her co-host.
 The radio show dishes out the latest showbiz news that are happening in the country and in abroad.

 Currently, the show is produced by Cignal TV.
-It is simulcast on television via AksyonTV from 2011 to 2019, One PH from 2019 to 2020 and since 2021, and True TV since 2024.
+It is simulcast on television via AksyonTV from 2011 to 2019, One PH from 2019 to 2020 and since 2021, and True TV from 2024 to 2026.
 It also streams online on Facebook and YouTube via One PH, True FM.

 On November 1, 2024, the program aired its last episode on DWFM 92.3, as Radyo5 True FM would transfer to DWLA 105.9 effective November 4.